 Websites such as insuremytrip.com, squaremouth.com, and travelinsurance.com allow you to input your details and compare multiple policies at once, narrowing in on which one is right for you.
 It’s also important to get on the phone with any potential insurer and ask how their policies would work, if the hypothetical reasons why you’re considering travel insurance (e.g., you have an elderly father and would want to cancel your trip if he were hospitalized) were to actually occur.

 Based on 30 years of experience as a travel journalist, Wendy believes that Travelex is the best option in many circumstances.
 They’re relatively likely to reimburse you and to do so quickly.
 (They have a 98% approval rate for claims submitted, typically with a 3- to 5-day turnaround time.)
-They have two straightforward options: Travel Basic covers trip cancellation/interruption and medical expense/ evacuation and is generally best for domestic trips; Travel Select has more generous benefit limits and includes a wider range of allowable reasons to cancel.
-Both plans operate as primary coverage, and you can add a Cancel For Any Reason upgrade to Travel Select plans.
+They have two straightforward options, both of which operate as primary coverage: Travel Basic covers trip cancellation/interruption and medical expense/ evacuation and is generally best for domestic trips; Travel Select has more generous benefit limits and includes a wider range of allowable reasons to cancel.
+Neither policy requires that there be no State Department warning or advisory for your destination.
+Do note that Travelex—along with many other travel-insurance providers—has stopped offering Cancel For Any Reason upgrades to their policies, in light of the uncertainty around COVID-19.
 (Disclosure: Travelex is a sponsor of WendyPerrin.com.
 Wendy chose them as a sponsor because of their high standard of customer service.
 If you use this link for Travelex, you can help support our honest and rigorous efforts on behalf of travelers.)